2023 Schools for a Doctorate Highly Focused on Mental Health Services Major in Maryland

 Avg Cost*

-Students have lots of options to chooose from today when trying to decide which college to attend.
+When pursuing a degree in today’s world, students have many different options to choose from.
 College Factual was founded, in part, to help students make the decision as to what would be the best school for them.
 Our “Schools for a Doctorate Highly Focused on Mental Health Services Major in Maryland” ranking is part of that endeavor.

-Across Maryland, there were 632 mental and social health services graduates with average earnings and debt of $42,680 and $19,409 respectively.
-At the doctor’s degree level specifically, there were 14 mental and social health services graduates with average earnings and debt of $77,541 and $0 respectively.
+Across Maryland, there were 568 mental & social health services graduates with average earnings and debt of $46,063 and $51,173 respectively.
+At the doctor’s degree level specifically, there were 7 mental & social health services graduates with average earnings and debt of $77,541 and $125,234 respectively.

-This year’s “Schools for a Doctorate Highly Focused on Mental Health Services Major in Maryland” ranking looked at 2 colleges that offer degrees in a bachelor’s in mental and social health services.
-The colleges and universities that top this list are recognized because their mental and social health services program is one of the largest majors offered at the school.
+This year’s “Schools for a Doctorate Highly Focused on Mental Health Services Major in Maryland” ranking looked at 2 colleges that offer degrees in a bachelor’s in mental & social health services.
+That schools that top this list have a program in mental & social health services in which the largest percentage of students at the school are enrolled.

 Schools for a Doctorate Highly Focused on Mental Health Services Major in Maryland